 In the beginning you will want to praise and reward your kitty immediately after they’ve finished up.
 Do not punish them for out-of-the-litter-box accidents though.
 They won’t learn from it and you may make them nervous or scared.

 In this task it is important to recognize when and why your cat bites in the first place.
 Is it a rough player or does it bite you when you disrespect their privacy?
 If your cat starts biting and scratching you during a play activity, it is important to stop the game as soon as they become too aggressive.
 Disengage from the activity, stand or sit still and ignore your pet.
 If you are consistent with this method, they will soon realize you won’t play with them if they’re too rough.
 If they’re attacking you when you’re handling them to much for their taste, then just try to respect their boundaries.

 A cat could also be aggressive if they’re not getting enough exercise.
 You can fix this by providing them with more outlets for their predatory instincts.
 Give them plenty of toys they can flick, chase and catch.
 Some toys such at "fishing" toys will enable you to join in the hunting game with your pet too.

 If your cat is scratching the furniture, maybe they just need to scratch.
 Provide them with a scratching post where they can sharpen their claws.
 Also, whenever you spot the inappropriate behavior, distract your kitty with a sharp, uncommon sound.
 It will alert them, but it won’t create panic.
 Try to use the same sound every time.
-Do not declawing your cat though.
-This will NOT solve the problem, and can only make it worse.
+Please do not ever declaw your cat.
+This is not a humane practice, and it will NOT solve the problem (it can often only make it worse).

 b) Kaiser the Amazing Bengal.
 We absolutely loved the YouTube video posted by NanaBorderCollie where Kaiser gives an outstanding performance competing against a Border Collie dog in a trick contest.
 This cat has mastered some really advanced tricks!